siyuhuang/Latent-Space-Anchoring/README.md

 ```
 bash commands/train_seg2ffhq.sh
 ```
-The training results and model checkpoint will be saved in `./logs/seg2ffhq`.
+The training results and model checkpoints will be saved in `./logs/seg2ffhq`.

 ### Sketch-to-FFHQ
 Training the encoder and regressor for CUFSF facial sketch domain, with StyleGAN2-FFHQ as the generator backbone.